ncecere/open_model_gateway/docs/roadmap/usage-exports-billing-hooks.md

 - Hook payloads should be idempotent and signed (HMAC) to avoid duplicate billing entries.

 ## Next Steps
-1. Design DB schema (`usage_exports`, `billing_webhooks`).
-2. Implement async export job + polling APIs.
-3. Add webhook dispatcher + retries.
-4. Build portal UI and documentation.
+1. Build portal UI for exports/webhooks.
+2. Add scheduled monthly exports.
+3. Expand webhook payloads or add per-model billing breakdowns if required by finance.